ahshmandi201510/p2lan-transfer/README.md

 A simple cross-platform file transfer application that enables direct peer-to-peer communication over local networks.
 Built with Flutter for Windows and Android platforms.

+>There is a minor bug with the chat function.
+If one person starts a conversation unilaterally, the other person's replies won't be received.<br>
+>To solve this, one person needs to exit and re-enter the chat to fully initialize the conversation.
+Alternatively, both users can proactively add each other's profiles to their chat list before sending the first message.

 ## 📸 Screenshot

 <div align="center">